OOHehir/TTS-Connector/README.md

 Flows can be triggered by
 1. Uplink message
 2. Uplink message from specific device
 3. Uplink message from specific application
+4. Gateway going offline and TX/RX statistics (no webhook required)

 ### Payload Formatters
 Due to the low data rate of loRa data is made as compact as possible when transmitted 'over the air'.
 Examples of encoding schemes to compact data are shown [here](https://www.thethingsnetwork.org/docs/devices/bytes/).
 Using TTN payload [formatters](https://www.thethingsindustries.com/docs/integrations/payload-formatters/) it is possible to convert this 'packed data' into more meaningful states & values before they are sent by webhook to Homey.